akhil3417/void-linux-scripts/pipewire/pipewire.md

     sudo xbps-install libvirt bridge-utils libspa-bluetooth libjack-pipewire pamixer

-## Un-comment the following line in  /etc/pipewire/pipewire.conf
+## Un-comment the following line in  /etc/pipewire/pipewire.conf in section context.exec

+-   Should be at bottom of file

     #"/usr/bin/pipewire" = { args = "-c pipewire-pulse.conf" }

+## or if you want to use wireplumber

+-   install wireplumber via package manager
+-   comment all other options in context.exec section and add this

+    { path = "/usr/bin/wireplumber" args = "" }

 ## Create the follownig necessary symlinks in system